tryggingamidstodin/kennitala-utility/README.md

+Utility functions for icelandic social security numbers (kennitolur).
 Written in TypeScript.
-Compiled javascript is in js/ subfolder
+Compiled javascript is in js/ subfolder.

 ###### checks whether kennitala is legal based on modulus method
 ```javascript